podondra/gym-rl/post/reinforcement-learning.md

 ### Contextual Bandits

-All methods above considered nonassociative tasks in which the agent do not associate different actions with different states.
+All methods above considered non-associative tasks in which the agent do not associate different actions with different states.
 The agent only tries to find best action or track the best action as it changes over time.